Michael Eriksson

 Print statements

 Print statements are another technique that is often ridiculed by the ignorant— “poor man’s debugger”.
-However, they have several advantages over a debugger that make them well worth using in the appropriate circumstances (note that as debuggers grow more powerful, similar capabilities are, or may later be, integrated):
+However, they have several advantages over a debugger that make them well worth using in the appropriate circumstances (note that as debuggers grow more powerful, similar capabilities are, or might later be, integrated):

 1. It is easier and quicker to do repeated tests, e.g. running through a piece of code with a number of input values and see what corresponding value a certain variable has for that input.